-A discussion regarding the basis for the Board's approval of the Investment Advisory Agreements for each Fund appears in the Funds', other than Merger Arbitrage Fund, semi-annual reports to shareholders for the period ended December 31, 2016.
-A discussion regarding the basis for the Board's approval of the Merger Arbitrage Fund appears in the Fund's annual report to shareholders for the period ended December 31, 2016.
+A discussion regarding the basis for the Board's approval of the Investment Advisory Agreements for each Fund appears in the Funds' semi-annual reports to shareholders for the period ended December 31, 2018.
 Each Investment Advisory Agreement may be terminated at any time, without payment of any penalty, by the Board, or by vote of a majority of the outstanding voting securities of such Fund or by the Adviser, in each case on not more than 60 days' nor less than 30 days' prior written notice to the other party.
 In addition, each Investment Advisory Agreement automatically terminates in the event of its "assignment", as defined in the 1940 Act and the rules thereunder, or upon the termination of the relevant Investment Advisory Agreement.

-The table below shows the advisory fees that the Adviser received for each Fund for the fiscal year ended June 30, 2017 and each Fund's contractual advisory fee with the Adviser:
+The table below shows the advisory fees that the Adviser received for each Fund for the fiscal year ended June 30, 2019 and each Fund's contractual advisory fee with the Adviser:

-Fund Name Advisory Fees Paid as a Percentage of Average Daily Managed Assets for the Fiscal Period Ended June 30, 2017 Contractual Advisory Fee as a Percentage of Average Daily Managed Assets
+Fund Name Advisory Fees Paid as a Percentage of Average Daily Managed Assets for the Fiscal Period Ended June 30, 2019 Contractual Advisory Fee as a Percentage of Average Daily Managed Assets

-Long/Short Equity Fund 1.00% 2.25%
+Long/Short Equity Fund 2.25% 2.25%

 Long/Short Healthcare Fund 1.00% 1.00%

-Merger Arbitrage Fund -0.08%4 1.20%
+Merger Arbitrage Fund 0.46% 1.20%

-Opportunistic Credit Fund 0.50% 1.00%
+Opportunistic Credit Fund 0.00% 1.00%

-- In addition to the advisory fees set forth in this table, the Adviser is entitled to receive administration fees of 0.20% of each Fund's Average Daily Managed Assets, other than the Merger Arbitrage Fund's and Opportunistic Credit Fund's, as discussed below. - The Adviser has contractually agreed to waive 1.25% of Long/Short Equity Fund's management fee.
-This fee waiver will continue through at least October 31, 2018, and may not be terminated prior to this date without the consent of the Fund's Board of Trustees. - The Adviser had contractually agreed to limit the total annual fund operating expenses of Merger Arbitrage Fund to 1.50% of average daily net assets attributable to any class of the Fund through October 31, 2018.
-Information on the Fund's current expense limitation agreement is provided below. - $^{4}\,$ For the six month period beginning January 1, 2017. - The Adviser had contractually agreed to limit the total annual fund operating expenses of Opportunistic Credit Fund to 0.90% of average daily net assets attributable to any class of the Fund through October 31, 2018.
+In addition to the advisory fees set forth in this table, the Adviser is entitled to receive administration fees of 0.20% of each Fund's Average Daily Managed Assets, other than the Merger Arbitrage Fund's and Opportunistic Credit Fund's, as discussed below.

+- The Adviser has contractually agreed to waive 1.25% of Long/Short Equity Fund's management fee.
+This fee waiver will continue through at least October 31, 2020, and may not be terminated prior to this date without the consent of the Fund's Board of Trustees. - The Adviser had contractually agreed to limit the total annual fund operating expenses of Merger Arbitrage Fund to 1.50% of average daily net assets attributable to any class of the Fund through October 31, 2020.
+Information on the Fund's current expense limitation agreement is provided below. - The Adviser had contractually agreed to limit the total annual fund operating expenses of Opportunistic Credit Fund to 0.90% of average daily net assets attributable to any class of the Fund through October 31, 2020.
 Information on the Fund's current expense limitation agreement is provided below.